BastLeblanc/aws-byod-immersion-day/labs/02_orchestration/orchestration.md

 ![adding jobs to the trigger](./img/orchestration/wf8-1.png)

-Add a job to be triggered (In this case the crawler created in the previous step - you probably nameed it something like this {choose-name}-ds )
+Add a job to be triggered (In this case the crawler created in the previous step - you probably named it something like this {choose-name}-curated-ds )

 ![adding jobs to the trigger](./img/orchestration/wf51.png)